eduardodiasm/python-bot-for-whatsapp-congratulations/README.md

-# Python Bot For Whatsapp Congratulations Messages (autoreply)
+# Python bot for Whatsapp congratulations messages (autoreply)

 > Are you _tired of answering_ all those birthday messages via whatsapp?
 Here is the solution to help you in this boring situations.